 Climbfest 2003 was held at Dingle, Iloilo attended by 15-20 climbers from Manila and provinces of Bacolod, Cebu and of course, Iloilo.
 The pioneering event saw the establishment the countrys hardest lines (at that time) and an introduction of the sport to the locals.

 Through the course of 3 days, climbers were also seen slacklining, doing yoga poses by candlelight, jamming, and not to be missed, feasting on shellfish and ice cold beera luxury that only Dingle offers, and is famous for.

 The climbfest proved to be a success.
 Not only in the obvious pushing of grades in a non-competitive setting, but also in building climbers camaraderie and strengthening ties with the local community.

 Climbers found a new reason to gather at least once a year, one that did not depend on large financial support from corporate sponsors or the government.
 All that one had to do was to go out there and climb.

 From the success of Climbfest 2003, more rock trips were organized year-after-year, each for the simple goal of bonding climbers across the islands as they try new lines, push each other on project routes, and party at night!
 And to raise some funds for bolting projects of course.
 Development of new areas continue to this day.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Philippines:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Philippines: